scylladb/scylla-manager/docs/source/repair/examples.rst

 Repair one specific DC
 ......................

 In this example, only dc1 is repaired.
-The repair repeats every 5 days.

 .. code-block:: none

-   sctool repair -c prod-cluster -i 5d --dc 'dc1'
+   sctool repair -c prod-cluster --dc 'dc1'

 Repair all DCs except for those specified .........................................

 .. code-block:: none

-   sctool repair -c prod-cluster -i 5d --dc '*,!dc2'
+   sctool repair -c prod-cluster --dc '*,!dc2'

 Repair a specific keyspace or table ...................................